IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/stephen-hay.md

 ## To all those don't meet you yet.
 How do you describe yourself?

 I'm assuming you mean in the "work" sense. :-) I'm a designer who codes.
 I was schooled as a designer, did print design and later art direction for several years.
-Then I started doing web design and learned front-end technologies.
+Then I started doing web design and learned frontend technologies.
 Currently I use that knowledge and experience to help organisations figure out how to solve web-related problems in the broadest sense.
 I do this through design and code, but also through workshops and temporarily joining teams on specific projects.
 The past several years, my projects have dealt mainly with responsive design.
 I also do quite a bit of speaking and writing about responsive design, design process and UI/UX, CSS, and anything my experiences lead me to.

 ## When you started developing, what were some common mistakes you made along the way?